-Once the decision to commence a formal investigation is made, the Director of Title IX and Compliance appoints an Investigator to conduct the investigation, usually within five (5) business days of determining that an investigation should proceed.
+Once the decision to commence a formal investigation is made, the Title IX Director appoints an Investigator to conduct the investigation, usually within five (5) business days of determining that an investigation should proceed.
 All investigations are thorough, reliable, impartial, prompt, and fair.
 Investigations involve interviews with all relevant Parties and witnesses; obtaining available, relevant evidence; and identifying sources of expert information, as necessary.
 All Parties have a full and fair opportunity, through the investigation process, to suggest witnesses and questions, to provide evidence and expert witnesses, and to review fully and respond to all evidence on the record.